Who inherits your estate if you are married or in a Civil Partnership and have children?

 The information on these web pages and downloads apply only to England & Wales.
 The laws of intestacy are different in Scotland and Northern Ireland.
 The intestate estate will be distributed according to rules dating back to 1925 (in England & Wales).
 Who inherits your estate on your death depends on your marital status, whether you have children and the surviving members of your immediate family.

-The statutory legacy below (the £250,000) was only recently raised on 1st February 2009 (it was previously set to £125,000 in 1993) in order to reduce the 4000 cases each year where a spouse is in danger of losing their home due to the low statutory legacy.
+The statutory legacy below (the £322,000) was raised on 26th July 2023 (previously £270,000) in order to reduce the 4000 cases each year where a spouse is in danger of losing their home due to the low statutory legacy.

 The intestacy rules were changed again on 1st October 2014 by the Inheritance and Trustees Powers Act 2014.

 Note, however, that any person who is financially dependent on the deceased, whether they inherit on intestacy or not, could make a claim through the courts under the Inheritance (Provision For Family And Dependents) Act 1975.

 Laws of Intestacy Flowchart

 Please follow this link to download a flowchart of the Laws of Intestacy.

 The following General Rules refer to the boxes in “Laws of Intestacy” diagram.